-- There are many opportunities to hunt public lands in Georgia.
-A full list of the WMAs and other government owned properties where deer hunting is allowed can be found in the Georgia hunting regulations. - It is important to note that some WMAs and public lands have specific rules that pertain to them, and it is the hunter's responsibility to know the rules ahead of time and abide by them while hunting.
+There are many opportunities to hunt public lands in Georgia.
+A full list of the WMAs and other government owned properties where deer hunting is allowed can be found in the Georgia hunting regulations guide that is published each year and at https://georgiawildlife.com/locations/hunting

+It is important to note that some WMAs and public lands have specific rules that pertain to them, and it is the hunter's responsibility to know the rules ahead of time and abide by them while hunting.